cloudnativelabs/kube-router/docs/see-it-in-action.md

 and configure IPVS on each cluster node accordingly.

-Please [read our blog](https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/) for design details and pros and cons compared to iptables based Kube-proxy
+Please [read our blog](https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/) for design details and pros and cons compared to iptables based kube-proxy

-Demo of Kube-router's IPVS based Kubernetes network service proxy
+Demo of kube-router's IPVS based Kubernetes network service proxy

 [![asciicast](https://asciinema.org/a/120312.png)](https://asciinema.org/a/120312)